Back to Faculty Directory

 Research Focus

-Professor Santacruz and her team utilize a number of techniques in in vivo experiments to examine and modulate neural states.
+Santacruz and her team utilize a number of techniques within in vivo experiments to examine and modulate neural states.
 The lab performs offline analysis to model induced state changes and evolution of neural patterns, within and across a variety of brain regions, using signal processing and machine learning methodologies.
 These analyses serve to both elucidate the mechanisms supporting relevant neural processes, as well as to develop hypotheses regarding neurotherapies that can be subsequently tested in vivo.
 The lab also works on developing neural interfaces used for neuroprosthetics and stimulation-based neuromodulation therapies.

 Related Websites